Skip to main content

 Updated over a week ago

-When accessing the progress invoices component, your authority limit will be checked before allowing a trade invoice to be approved.
+When accessing the progress invoices component, your authority limit will be checked before changing the status of a Trade Invoice.
+Authority limits in Crunchwork now connect to the progress invoices table in purchase orders with an approval workflow.

-You can set your authority limit in the admin portal, or have your manager update it for you.
+You can set your authority limit per user in the admin portal, or have your manager update it for you.

 How to set an authority limit